-Our specialised translation and audiovisual translation laboratories support all our translation courses, complete with 60 high-spec PCs and a wide range of specialist software for translation, subtitling, respeaking, dubbing, localisation, terminology management, and project management.
+Our specialised translation and audiovisual translation laboratories support all our translation courses, complete with 60 high-spec PCs and a wide range of specialist software for translation, subtitling, respeaking, dubbing, audio-description, localisation, terminology management, and project management.

 The course is composed of core and optional modules.
 Core modules are compulsory modules which will introduce you to essential concepts in audiovisual translation, subtitling, localisation, accessibility, and computer-assisted translation, with hands-on practice in our computer labs throughout the year.
 You’ll develop professional skills through individual assignments and team projects, thus gaining insights into both audiovisual translation and localisation workflows and translation project management.

 Professionals will guide you through the use of a wide range of audiovisual translation and localisation tools throughout your course.
 They will also introduce you to approaches and research methods in translation and audiovisual translation studies, as well as practical specialised translation tasks in one or two language pairs.

 On top of these modules, you can choose from a vast array of optional modules, which will enable you to build your additional specialist translation skills between English and up to two other languages for which you have passed our entrance translation test(s).
 They include research-led modules exploring topics related to your field of study such as dubbing, live subtitling and parliamentary reporting through respeaking or machine translation, or topics that will allow you to open different opportunities like interpreting skills or corpus linguistics.